ProvableHQ/welcome/documentation/00_developer_toolkit.md

 ## Leo
 ### Download and install Leo
-You can find the latest version of Leo [here](https://github.com/AleoHQ/leo/releases/latest/download/leo.pkg).
-After downloading it, double-click the package (`leo.pkg`) to open it.
-Then install Leo by following the installer prompts.
+- You can find the latest version of Leo [here](https://github.com/AleoHQ/leo/releases/latest).

-###### 💡Note: You can download other versions of Leo [here](https://github.com/AleoHQ/leo/releases).
-Supported variations include older MacOS, Windows, and Linux.
-If you download an alternative version, you'll need to unzip the binary and move it to your `/usr/local/bin` folder (or an equivalent), which you can do with the following command: `sudo mv ./leo /usr/local/bin`
+- After downloading the version that works for your machine, double-click the zip file to open it.
+- Then install Leo by moving it to `/usr/local/bin` on your machine, which you can do by dragging it to that location or via terminal (`sudo mv leo /usr/local/bin`); in both cases, you will need to enter your computer password.

 ### The `leo help` command